Finding the best protein powder for your health & wellbeing

 Amino acid profile

 All proteins are made up of amino acids, which are commonly known as the “building blocks” for our bodies.
-9 of these - known as essential amino acids (4) - cannot be synthesised by the human body.
-This means we have to supplement them through our diet.
+9 of these - known as essential amino acids (9) - cannot be synthesised by the human body.
+This means they have to be consumed through our diet.

 Bioavailability and digestibility